LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 ```
 <br>

-ORs are about odds: it is the ratio of two odds; the odds of having the outcome and the odds of not having the outcome.
+ORs are about odds: it is the ratio of two odds -- the odds of having the outcome for when the 'risk factor' is present and when it is not.
 For example, the odds of victimisation for urban dwellers is calculated as the number of victimised urban dwellers (1,945) divided by the number of non-victimised urban dwellers (6,757).
 Therefore, there are 0.2878496 victimised urban dwellers for every non-victimised urban dweller.
-The odds of victimisation for residents of rural areas is calculated as the number of victimised rural dwellers (413) divided by the number of non-victimised rural dwellers (2,561).
+The odds of victimisation for rural dwellers is calculated as the number of victimised rural dwellers (413) divided by the number of non-victimised rural dwellers (2,561).
 Thus, there are 0.1612651 victimised rural dwellers for every non-victimised rural dweller.

 <!--the *risk* is the probability of the 'outcome' occurring.
 From our example, the risk of victimisation for urban dwellers is simply the number of victimised urban dwellers (1945) divided by the total number of urban dwellers (8702).
 This is .2235.
 Similarly we can look at the risk of victimisation for people living in rural areas: the number of victimised countryside residents (413) divided by the total number of residents in rural areas (2974).
 This is .1388.
 The **relative risk** is simply the ratio of these two risks.
 In this case this yields 1.60.
 This suggests that urban dwellers are 1.60 times more likely to be victimised than people who live in rural areas.-->

 The OR of victimisation for urban dwellers to rural residents is 1.78 (0.2878496/ 0.1612651).
 This means that the odds of victimisation are 1.78 times higher for urban dwellers than it is for those in rural areas.

-We use `R` to obtain the OR directly with `vcd` package (it may already be loaded because sometimes it accompanies the package `vcdExtra`:
+We use `R` to obtain the OR directly with the `vcd` package (it may already be loaded because sometimes it accompanies the package `vcdExtra`:
 <br>